* Dow, S&P 500 hit intraday record highs

 Both the Dow and the S&P 500 hit record intraday highs and

-then retraced some ground, holding slim gains in afternoon
+then pulled back a bit, holding slim gains in afternoon trading.

-trading.
-In contrast, the Russell 2000 index of small-cap
+In contrast, the Russell 2000 index of small-cap stocks

 "Technically new highs are usually a bullish event, but